Hidden Dragon

 What it does well.
 Phoneme-level feedback with a large library of structured drills.
 ELSA identifies your specific weak sounds over time and prioritises them.
 The lesson library covers individual phonemes, connected speech, rhythm, and intonation.
 Progress tracking shows improvement across specific sounds over weeks.

 Where it falls short.
 ELSA trains pronunciation on their content only.
 You cannot import your own text.
 The app tells you your th score is improving; it does not help you practise the English vocabulary that actually matters for your job or your exam.
-There are no grammar corrections, no graded reading, no conversation practice.
+No grammar corrections, no graded reading, no conversation practice, no SRS.
 For drill volume on phonemes, ELSA is strong.
 For everything else, you need other tools.

 Best for: Learners who want a large structured library of phoneme drills and long-term progress tracking on specific sounds.